Omar Amanat: Aman Resorts

 In July 2014, Amanat filed suit in the High Court of London against Vladislav Doronin, claiming Doronin committed breaches of a shareholders' agreement and forced the unlawful ouster of Adrian Zecha as CEO.
 Amanat claimed the decision to remove Zecha did not have board approval.
 The ruling, by the High Court, which was reviewed by the Wall Street Journal, reinstated Zecha as CEO, which was viewed as a victory for Amanat.
-Two days later, Doronin filed a counterclaim in New York, but the judge ruled that the lawsuit must be decided in England.
+Two days later, Doronin filed a counterclaim in New York, but the judge ruled that the lawsuit would have to be decided in England.
 In July 2014, London's High Court permitted a board decision which replaced Zecha with Olivier Jolivet to stand.

 In March 2016 the High Court in London published an order which confirmed the settlement between Doronin and Amanat, ousting Amanat from the Aman Resorts ownership group.

 Litigation

 Amanat has been involved in a number of high-profile lawsuits during his career: